 1. Define A Lapsed Donor & Set Your Tone

-First, decide who qualifies as a lapsed donor.
+Who qualifies as a lapsed donor for you nonprofit?
 Is it someone who hasn’t given in over 12 months?
-Once you define this subset and generate the right reports from your donor management platform, you’re ready to reach out.
+Once you define this subset, you’ll want to generate the right reports to create a list of your lapsed donors.
+This will set you up to communicate directly to your lapsed donors.
 When you do so, keep in mind that many lapsed donors don’t think of themselves as lapsed donors.

 They may still see themselves as important contributors to the cause.
 If you reach out with a guilt-inducing or mock-scolding tone, you’ll probably immediately turn them off of giving again.
 Remember that they are donors and treat them with the same respect you treat your most active donors.